 Almost nothing can ruin the enjoyment of playing tennis as much as an elbow that hurts.
 Every stroke in the game requires flexing the joint and a follow through with force except for drop shots.
 Most people cannot tolerate the pain and avoid playing instead, a decision that sacrifices the benefits of healthy exercise and friendly competition.

 Golfers have the same problem for drives off the tee or chipping onto the green.
-An EpiTrain® orthopedic brace allows you to return to the sport that you love by helping reduce the pain and the tension.
+An EpiTrain® orthopedic brace allows you to return to sports by helping reduce the pain and the tension.

 Detecting a Need

-Tennis and golf elbows have a scientific name, epicondylitis, that describes the malady that occurs when you overuse the tendons in the joint, but many other circumstances can cause the condition as well.
+Tennis and golf elbows have a scientific name called epicondylitis.
+This describes the malady that occurs when you overuse the tendons in the joint.
+However, many other circumstances can cause the condition as well.

 The burning and stabbing pain that you feel leaves no room for doubt that you have a problem with your elbow.
-The need for exercise continues even when joints that hurt make it difficult, but you may benefit from a brace that helps relieve the discomfort.
+The need for exercise continues even when joints that hurt make it difficult.
+However, you may benefit from a brace that helps relieve the discomfort.

-Anyone can have a painful elbow from simple things like a strain or a sprain, and anyone who does repetitive work can suffer from it as well.
+Anyone can have a painful elbow from simple things like a strain or a sprain.
+Anyone who does repetitive work can suffer from it as well.
 Serious conditions that result after surgery can cause it, but a brace that lessens the discomfort can make the difference between suffering or not.

 Blows to the Joint